Teradata/stacki-wiki/Frontend-Installation.md

-The private network configuration screen configures the networking parameters for the ethernet network that connects the Frontend to the backend nodes.
+The private network configuration screen configures the networking parameters for the ethernet network that connects the Frontend to the Backend nodes.

-1. Select from the network _Devices_ to select the private network.
+1. Choose from the network _Devices_ to select the private network.
-2. _IP_ Address of the private Interface
+2. _IP_ address of the private interface.
-3. _Netmask_
+3. _Netmask_.

 Click _Continue_ to configure the network interface.